 Career Education is an integral part of a student’s development and therefore they are involved in a range of programs to support their career choices.

-Students in Years 7-9 are given support in career development and regarding the selection of subjects by the Program Leader – Middle School.
+Students in Years 7 and 8 are given support in career development and their subject choices by the Program Leader – Middle School.

-In Years 10 – 12, the Program Leader - Senior School takes responsibility for the career development program.
+In Years 10 – 12, the Program Leader – Career Pathways takes responsibility for the career development program.

-During Year 10, students undertake a combined Positive Education and Career Development program where they identify personal strengths; research courses, careers and pathways to study; learn about employment rights and responsibilities; and develop a resume.
-This program culminates in the development of a Senior Education and Training (SET) Plan.
-Each student participates in a meeting where the SET Plan is finalised through discussion between the student, her parents and a College leader.
+During Year 10, students undertake a Career Education program where they identify personal strengths; research courses, careers and pathways of study; discuss employability skills; and develop interview skills.
+Embedded in this program is the development of a Senior Education and Training (SET) Plan.
+Each student participates in a meeting where the SET Plan and senior subject choices are finalised through discussion between the student, her parents and a College leader.

 In Year 11, students can attend lunchtime and outside school hours career events, as well as undertaking updates to their SET Plan during GRIT lessons.
 Students are surveyed about their post-school interests, and relevant alumni are invited back to speak to students about their careers in these interest areas.